R2Northstar/NorthstarDocs/docs/Modding/guides/scripting/custommenus.md

 }
 ```

-`AddCustomMenu` will get called when the UI vm is initializing and
-instantiate your menu.
-You can access your menu with
-`GetMenu( "CustomMenu" )` after it has been initialized.
+`AddCustomMenu` will get called when the UI vm is initializing and instantiate your menu.
+You can access your menu with `GetMenu( "CustomMenu" )` after it has been initialized.

 Next, create the file that defines the layout of your menu.
-It\'s
-already referenced in the above code at
-`$"resource/ui/menus/custommenu.menu"`.
-Create the file
-`./mod/resource/ui/menus/custommenu.menu` and paste this code in it.
+It's already referenced in the above code at `$"resource/ui/menus/custommenu.menu"`.
+Create the file `./mod/resource/ui/menus/custommenu.menu` and paste this code in it.

-!!! dropdown
-.menu configuration
+`.menu configuration`

 ```
 resource/ui/menus/custommenu.menu